wolframalexa/wolframalexa.github.io/_posts/2020-04-23-clap-as-impulse.md

 [graphic]

 One of the main properties of a system is its impulse response - what happens if you input the delta function?
-We call this h[n].
+We call this output h[n].

-[LaTeX of the delta function]
+[LaTeX of the delta function, plus graph of both delta and a sample impulse response]

 If a system is both linear and time-invariant (LTI), it has some really cool properties and lots of math becomes easier.
 This is why we often approximate systems as linear.
-For example, for an LTI system, the impulse response is the same thing as the transfer function.
+One fundamental property of an LTI system is that its impulse response is the equivalent of the transfer function in the time domain, which makes the system far easier to study.

+---

+Now that we know what an LTI system is, why can we model a room as one?
+And what's the use?

+When you're inside a room, sound bounces off walls and other objects when travelling from the source to the receiver, which creates echo and reverberation unique to that room that's picked up by the receiver.
+Assuming you don't live in the Harry Potter universe and that your furnishings don't change, we can say that the room is a linear time-invariant system.
+And because the received sound is unique to the room you're in because of the placement of objects, this system is unique to your room.

+---

-- what is an impulse response
+X what is an impulse response
-- why is it so fundamental
+X why is it so fundamental
-	- what is an LTI system
+	X what is an LTI system
-	- why is a room an LTI system
+	X why is a room an LTI system
-- convolution in time is multiplication in frequency
+X convolution in time is multiplication in frequency
-	- what is the frequency domain (how do I visualize it?? it'll be ok)
+	X what is the frequency domain (how do I visualize it?? it'll be ok)

 - how do you obtain the impulse response
 	- by clapping!